 Proximie | Dr. Nadine Hachach-Haram

-Who is the mastermind behind this amazing platform?
-Meet Dr. Nadine Hachach-Haram, a surgeon, lecturer and clinical entrepreneur.
+Who is the mastermind behind this incredible platform?
+Meet Dr Nadine Hachach-Haram, a surgeon, lecturer and clinical entrepreneur.
 She combined her passion for innovation education and global surgery to create this augmented reality life-saving platform.

 The Dots | Pip Jamieson